KMArtwork/city-explorer-api/README.md

 Javascript, Express.js, Node.js

 ## Change Log
-2023-21-02 : Initialize project
+**2023-21-02** : Initialize project

-2023-02-21 : Set up client/server wrrc functionality
+**2023-02-21** : Set up client/server wrrc functionality

-2023-02-22 : Able to make proxy requests from client to server to 3rd party api and send response back to client 2023-02-23 : Refactor WRRC proxy requests | Separate weather and movie API calls to their own modules and impor them into server.js
+**2023-02-22** : Able to make proxy requests from client to server to 3rd party api and send response back to client

+**2023-02-23** : Refactor WRRC proxy requests | Separate weather and movie API calls to their own modules and impor them into server.js

+**2023-02-24** : Able to cache data from API calls | Will update if it has been an hour or longer since last request

 ## Credit and Collaborations
 Ethan Storm:
   - Lab07 - WRRC Client to Local Server Wireframing
   - Lab08 - WRRC Proxy Requests from Server to 3rd Party API
   - Lab09 - Refactoring WRRC proxy requests to their own modules
+  - Lab10 - Wireframe the create cache / retrieve from cache on request / response process

+---

 ## Time Estimates